nachosandres/docencia-ConvertirCSV2Netcdf/README.md

 # docencia-ConvertirCSV2Netcdf

 ### Commit log
+Description of commits, from most recent to oldest.

+#### Added valid ranges and device number
+Set valid ranges/minimum for several variables.
+Device number added as global attribute.

 #### Added time units
 Time now has units attribute "hours since -first measurement-".
 Command for ending definition moved had to be moved for this.